worachat-dev/Think-Python-How2Think-Like-Computer-Scientist/README.md

     This will open a web interface where you can browse and execute the Jupyter notebooks.

-We hope this repository provides a valuable resource for learning Python programming using Jupyter notebooks!

 ## Source Material

 This repository contains Jupyter Notebook versions of the textbook: